plone/documentation/docs/contributing/index.md

 ## Sign and return the Plone Contributor Agreement

 You must give permission to the Plone Foundation to publish your contribution, according to the license we use.
-Plone uses the [GNU General Public License, version 2](https://github.com/plone/Products.CMFPlone/blob/master/LICENSE) for most of its packages and for any new packages.
+Plone uses the [GNU General Public License, version 2](https://github.com/plone/Products.CMFPlone/blob/master/LICENSE) for most of its projects and for any new projects.
-A few other packages use the [modified BSD license](https://opensource.org/license/bsd-3-clause/).
+A few other projects use the [modified BSD license](https://opensource.org/license/bsd-3-clause/).
 You grant permission by signing and returning the Plone Contributor Agreement.

 ```{button-link} https://plone.org/foundation/contributors-agreement